Ravinandan2005/Techno-Voice_Assistant/README.md

 6. **Open [app name]**: Opens a specified application (like Notepad, Google Chrome, etc.).
 7. **Search Wikipedia for [topic]**: Searches Wikipedia for the given topic and reads out the summary.
-8. **Exit**: Ends the assistant program.
+8. **Exit**: Ends the assistant program. and much more give it a run

+## Future Enhancements

+### 1. Natural Language Processing (NLP):
+   - Integrating NLP models to improve the assistant's understanding of complex commands, enabling more accurate and efficient communication with the user.

+### 2. Task Automation:
+   - Adding more personalized task automation features, such as managing emails, to-do lists, reminders, and calendar events, making the assistant more versatile for daily tasks.

+### 3. Cross-Platform Compatibility:
+   - Expanding the assistant's compatibility across different operating systems and platforms (e.g., macOS, Linux, and mobile devices) to make it accessible to a wider audience.

 ## Contributions